olwin-16/GANs-for-MNIST-Handwritten-Digit-Synthesis/README.md

 ## Contact

-For questions or contributions, create an issue or reach out via email [Email Text](mailto:olwinchristian1626@gmail.com).
+For questions or contributions, create an issue or reach out via [Email](mailto:olwinchristian1626@gmail.com).